DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

     augur align --sequences ./data/00.total.aln --reference-name 'EPI_ISL_402125' --fill-gaps --output ./data/01.total_aligned.aln --nthreads 8

 The beginning and ends of alignments can often be noisy.
 Hence we mask the first 55 and last 100 positions of the alignment.
-Sites flagged as possible sequencing errors have been masked with an 'N' position.
-An up to date list is available at https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf
+Sites flagged as possible sequencing errors also need to be masked.
+Masking consists in replacing the position with 'N'.
+The up to date list of sites to mask that we use is available at  https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf

 You can read more about potential sequencing errors in SARS-CoV-2 genomes here: https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473 These are important to be aware of as sequencing errors will appear homoplasic so may signpost to selection or recombination artefactually.

     perl -F'\t' -ane 'if( $F[6] eq "mask"){print $F[1] . "\n"}' ./data/problematic_sites_sarsCov2.vcf > ./data/problematic_sites_sarsCov2_inline.vcf
     python3 ./scripts/mask-alignment_v2.py --alignment ./data/01.total_aligned.aln --mask-from-beginning 55 --mask-from-end 100 --mask-sites ./data/problematic_sites_sarsCov2_inline.vcf --output ./data/02.total.mask.aln

-Excluding any sequences that display more than 1500 Ns
+We now want to get rid of sequences that are of too low quality.
+We exclude any sequences that display more than 1500 Ns

     perl ./scripts/Count_N_in_seq.pl -i ./data/02.total.mask.aln -o ./data/03.N_nb.tsv
     perl -F'\t' -ane 'if($F[-1] < 1500){print}' ./data/03.N_nb.tsv > ./data/03.N_nb_passed.tsv
     perl ./scripts/Extract_specific_sequences_from_fastq_or_fasta_v2.pl -c ./data/03.N_nb_passed.tsv -i ./data/02.total.mask.aln -f 0 -o ./data/04.total.N.aln -s "\t"

-Exclude sequences that contain too many SNPs: with a mean rate of evolution of 2 snp per month and our sampling spanning less than 5 months, we don't except more than 20 SNP
+We also want to exclude sequences that contain too many SNPs: with a mean rate of evolution of 2 snp per month and our sampling spanning less than 5 months, we don't except more than 20 SNP

     perl ./scripts/Pairwise_SNP_distance_from_fasta_v3_two_files.pl -i ./data/EPI_ISL_402125.fasta -i2 ./data/04.total.N.aln -o ./data/05.total.snp_count.csv